YoyoJesus/Capture-the-Flag-HacKSU-Lesson/README.md

 - Scavenger Hunt

 My writeups (instructions) for solving these challenges are available as part of this repository.
 Unlike most write ups, I do not provide the whole flag at the end, as a way to encourage actually trying to follow my steps.

+## Additional Resources and Challenges
+I want to note here a couple different events/places you can dive deeper into ctfs and similar hacking challenges:

+As mentioned, Carnegie Mellon will be hosting their annual PicoCTF sometime in March or April.
+In the meantime, the Pico Gym has more than 250 challenges you can attempt now.

+One of my friends runs a CTF at the Rochester Institute of Technology ([link](https://ctftime.org/ctf/170))

+Similar to the gym but more challenging, there is always [TryHackMe](https://tryhackme.com/) and [HackTheBox](https://www.hackthebox.com/).
+These provide both trainings and cyberrange vms to attempt to find and exploit vulnerabilities in.